-Whenever a node or cluster is added to Console, Console automatically creates a "wildcard" endpoint with the format \@address (for example, \@192.168.0.100.
-The wildcard endpoint is listed as just the IP address or domain name.
+Whenever a node or cluster is added to Console, Console automatically creates a "wildcard" endpoint with the format \@address (for example, \@198.51.100.22.
+A wildcard endpoint created with the form The wildcard endpoint is listed as just the IP address or domain name.
 When a user selects the wildcard endpoint as a source or destination, they must enter credentials to authorize the transfer.
 Wildcard endpoints enable you to monitor all transfers on a node per user account or access key.